If you plan to start collecting

 Tested technology

-Can be used alongside lower powered pumps or low flow rate pumps
+Can be used alongside lower powered pumps

 Easy to use